-I hereby certify that the Statement of Accounts presents a true and fair view of the financial position and the income and expenditure of the Council for the year ended 31 March 2024.
+I hereby certify that the Statement of Accounts presents a true and fair view of the financial position and the income and expenditure of the Council for the year ended 31 March 2025.
 I can also confirm that the Statement of Accounts complies with the requirements of the Accounts and Audit Regulations 2015.

+Paul Windust

-Andrew Cooper Head of Finance & Section 151 Officer Date Issued: 30 May 2024 (Unaudited Version)
+Chief Accountant & Deputy Section 151 Officer

+30 June 2025 (Unaudited Version)